ember-learn/cli-guides/guides/appendix/windows.md

 ### Enabling symlinks

-To create symlinks the account running Ember CLI must have the `SeCreateSymbolicLinkPrivilege`.
+To create symlinks the account running ember-cli must have the `SeCreateSymbolicLinkPrivilege`.
 Users in the Administrators group have this permission already.
 However, if UAC (User Access Control) is enabled, users in the Administrators group must run their shell using Run As Administrator